 All property owners must be designated as Co-Applicants on the application.
-If the Applicant wishes to exclude property owners from the Application, the excluded owner(s) must agree to this in writing and demonstrate via documentation that they will not occupy the property.
-All non-Applicant owners of the property must sign the Program's Co-Owner Consent Form.
+If the Applicant wishes to exclude property owners from the Application, the excluded owner(s) must agree to this in writing by vy completing the Program's Co-Owner Consent Form.